SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    >> getGasPrices()
    << // r0 : (Double, Double, Double) = (3.59, 3.69, 3.79)

-Functions can also be defined to take variable argument lists.
+Functions can also be defined to take a variable number of arguments.

 .. testcode:: functions